Portugals PM Antonio Costa, A Pragmatic Socialist - UrduPoint

 On his watch, Portugal in 2019 posted its first budget surplus in 45 years of democracy although the Covid pandemic has since caused the public deficit to balloon once again.

-But in October 2021, Costa failed to secure budgetary support from the two smaller far-left parties propping up his government, prompting the snap polls that will be held on Sunday.
+But in October 2021, Costa failed to secure budgetary support from the two smaller far-left parties propping up his government, prompting Sunday's snap polls.

-Although he has pledged to step down if his Socialists do not come out on top, he has again signalled his willingness to form alliances if his party wins but falls short of a majority again.
+Before Sunday's election he had vowed to step down if his Socialists did not win but he also signalled his willingness to once again form alliances if it came out on top without a majority.

-"Everyone knows I am a man of dialogue and compromise," the white-haired leader said earlier this year.
+"Antonio Costa is a very experienced and very ambitious politician," said University of Lisbon political scientist Jose Santana Pereira.

 Born in Lisbon on July 17, 1961, Costa was raised in the intellectual circles frequented by his parents, Orlando da Costa, a communist writer descended from a family from Goa, Portugal's former colony in India, and Maria Antonia Palla, a journalist and women's rights advocate.